 Working from home is not a new phenomenon.
 Many home businesses have paved the way for others throughout the years.
 However, since the internet became available on a global scale in the mid 1990s, working from home has never been easier.
 Combine the internet with other technological advances, and there is a significant expectation that we are continually connected and available around the clock.
 This expectation applies to our own small business or working remotely for your employer – sometimes even when you don’t work remotely.
 However, being available 24/7 can have detrimental affects to your health, to your relationships, and to your business.

-Here are my top five tips for working from home to stay focused, energised, and happy.
+Here are my top five tips for working from home to stay focussed, energised, and happy.

 1. Ensure you have a dedicated work space.

 If you were employed in an office-type environment, you’d probably have your own desk.
 Working from home shouldn’t be any different.

 If you have the space, set up an office in a study/spare room.
 Having an office area separate from your living areas allows you to close the door at the end of your work day and start afresh the following morning.

 If you are limited for space, like me, arrange your existing furniture to incorporate an area that will allow you to have a small work space.
 You may find you need to downsize some furniture, or buy a smaller desk.
 Either way, having a dedicated work space will help to keep your focus and keep to business hours.